 5 Common Causes of a Toothache

 Anyone who has ever suffered from a toothache knows how quickly mouth pain throws your routine into disarray.
 Toothaches can come on suddenly and be so severe that they disrupt your ability to function.
-In Las Vegas, renowned dentist Dr. Doug Sandquist frequently helps patients address and treat their toothache issues with short and long-term plans for optimal outcomes.
+In Las Vegas, renowned Las Vegas dentist Dr. Doug Sandquist frequently helps patients address and treat their toothache issues with short and long-term plans for optimal outcomes.

 According to Dr. Sandquist, understanding the common causes of toothaches can help prevention, diagnosis, and treatment planning.
 Here are five common reasons for toothaches and how they can impact oral health.